cn0047/stash/ed/nodejs/README.md

 slc loopback:model
 ````

+#### Common info

+Currently, by default v8 has a memory limit of 512mb on 32-bit systems, and 1gb on 64-bit systems.
+To increase memory use `--max_old_space_size`
+`node --max-old-space-size=8192 server.js`

+Boundary for node module - file.
+File is module.
+`module.exports` - for export module.
+`exports.perimeter` and `exports.area` - another way to export.
+`exports` alias to `module.exports`.

+**Closure** - if you define a function inside another function,
+the inner function will have full access to all the variables
+that are declared and available in the outer function's scope.
+If the outer functions completes execution and returns -
+the inner function will still have access to all of the variables
+that were part of the outer function when the inner function was returned.

+There are two types of flow control: serial and parallel.

+**Generators** - function executions that can be suspended and resumed at a later point.
+`yield` & `yield;`;

 #### Under the hood

+Node architecture:

+* node cod (js)
+* node bindings (c++)
+* chrome v8 (c++)
+* libuv (C)

 Execution nodejs code pushes variables into **execution stack**.
 Local variables are popped from the stack when the functions execution finishes.